CivicActions/design-and-research/design-principles.md

 # CivicActions Design Principles

+Design principles provide a standard for how we commit to and advocate for our craft.
+They unify us across projects and teams, and provide a guideline for the type of work we want to do.
+They also help our colleagues and clients understand who we are as a practice area.

 ## We start with discovery, not solutions
 - We begin by listening
 - We make every effort to design proactively, not reactively